telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 ## Final and Non-Final Actions

 Rule actions can be divided into **final** and **non-final** depending on their behavior and whether their presence will allow our actions and rules to be executed.
+By default, some actions are already final (refer to the detailed [actions comparison table](#actions) above).
+However, each non-final action can be explicitly made final through the dedicated checkbox **"Stop processing more rules"** while creating the action in the rules builder.

 When you work with final and non-final actions, take into consideration the following insights: